 Read related: Where to Taste Some of the Best Coffee in Paris?

 But enough with the negatives.
 Let me now turn your attention to places around the city that serve wonderful afternoon teas, accompanied (or not) with pastries, sandwiches and other goodies.
 Of course, you can hit up many of these in the morning, too.

 1. Mariage Frères

-Since opening its first tearooms in Paris, it’s been a favored spot for locals to stop in for a little warmth and luxury.
+Since opening its first tearooms in Paris, locals have preferred it as a spot for afternoon recharging.
 They offer a full range of menus suited to all appetites and moments, from tea on its lonesome to afternoon delights including sandwiches and pastries, brunch and lunch.

 Choose from an astounding 600 varieties of tea– black, white, green, matcha, rooibus or red– you name it.
 Their “Parisian scones” laced with juicy raisins and “French muffins” flavored with tangy red berries are especially delicious.

 Read related: The Best Crepes and Creperies in Paris

 They also offer finger sandwiches, savory tarts, and a mouthwatering selection of pastries and cakes for dessert.
 I recommend coming on a chilly or rainy afternoon after a morning of exploring the old streets, fine museums and trendy boutiques in the Marais.

 You may also want to buy some tea to bring home from the gorgeous onsite shop.